parmeus/docs/docs/README.md

 ### Interpretable

-Parmeus has designed an explanatory digital soul system based on decades of business experience in behavioral science and economics, supporting the entire system.
-It provides a solid foundation for multi-class upper-layer applications.
-Such as Soulbound Token, query similar groups under specific conditions, and recommendation ability, etc.
+Parmeus has designed an intuitive digital soul system based on decades of business experience in behavioral science and economics, which supports the entire system.
+It provides a solid foundation for multi-class upper-layer applications, such as Soulbound tokens, querying similar groups under specific conditions, recommendation ability, etc.

 ### Efficient on-chain storage

-The unique digital soul of Parmeus is designed and stored in a flexible mutable NFT manner.
-We uphold the spirit of Web3 and return the digital soul model to users.
-As users continue to train digital soul, we also seamlessly and continuously process the data and properly store it in a decentralized database.
+The unique digital soul of Parmeus is designed and stored as a non-transferrable NFT.
+Every user owns and controls their own digital ID, and the NFTs that make up a digital soul.
+As the user continues to develop their digital soul, we seamlessly and continuously process the data and securely store it in a decentralized database.

 ### Flexible level of access

-Parmeus properly encrypts the user's digital soul.
-Ensure that users can access in a way that they can control.
-Digital soul can be divided into public data, relatives/friends data and private data.
-Users can customize their own access rules for digital soul in the process of sharing and earning according to their own needs.
+Parmeus securely encrypts the user's digital soul, and ensures users can access it in a way that they can control.
+A digital soul can be divided into public data, social data, and private data.
+Customizable access rules allow the user to fine-tune access to, and monetization of, their data according to their own needs.